 But that’s not what matters most to your kids.

-Here are 15 simple things your kids want from you.
-As it turns out, these little things are actually the biggest things of all.
+If you want to know the secret of how to be a good father, here are the simple things your kids want from you.
+And as it turns out, these small moments are actually the biggest moments of all.

-I share this list because I know how easy it is to get wrapped up in the daily routine and miss these simple opportunities.
+With that said, I’m sharing this list because I know how easy it is to get wrapped up in the daily routine and miss these simple opportunities for meaningful connection with our kids.
 I know because I do it myself.
-And as someone who deeply appreciates what a good father brings to the table, I share this reminder of what really, truly matters.
+And as someone who deeply appreciates what a good father brings to the table, I’m sharing this reminder of what really, truly matters to your kids.

 - Hang out in the garage.
 The next time you head to the garage to fix something or build something, bring your kid along.
 Explain what you’re trying to accomplish, and let them help.
 It may take you longer to get the job done, but you’ll make your kid’s day.

 - Dance with your kids.
 It doesn’t matter if you can’t dance.
 Sway side to side, spin in a circle, jump up and down.
 Throw on an awesome family dance party playlist and be silly.
 Not only will you have fun, but listening to music together creates healthy family bonds and shapes positive memories.

 - Stick to a routine.
 Something you and your child can do together, every day – or at least every week.
 For my husband and our toddler, they make a bowl of oatmeal every morning and sit down together to share it.
 You could meet your kids for lunch, let your child help you get dressed in the morning (pick out your socks or a belt, put your shoes on for you, and so on), brush your teeth together at night.
 It doesn’t have to be anything special, but the time and regularity of a shared ritual will be special to your child.